Guitar tunings: Alternative

-Joni Mitchell is known for developing a shorthand descriptive method of noting guitar tuning where the first letter documents the note of the lowest string, and is followed by the relative fret (half-step) offsets required to obtain the pitch of the next (higher) string.
-This scheme highlights pitch relationships and simplifies the process of comparing different tuning schemes.
+Joni Mitchell developed a shorthand to specify guitar tunings: one letter naming the note of the open lowest string, followed by the relative fret (half-step) offsets between adjacent strings; in this format, the standard tuning is E55545.
+This scheme highlights pitch relationships and simplifies comparisons among different tuning schemes.

 String gauges

 String gauge refers to the thickness and diameter of a guitar string, which influences the overall sound and pitch of the guitar depending on the guitar string used.
 Some alternative tunings are difficult or even impossible to achieve with conventional guitars due to the sets of guitar strings, which have gauges optimized for standard tuning.
 With conventional sets of guitar strings, some higher tunings increase the string-tension until playing the guitar requires significantly more finger-strength and stamina, or even until a string snaps or the guitar is warped.
 However, with lower tunings, the sets of guitar strings may be loose and buzz.
 The tone of the guitar strings is also negatively affected by using unsuitable string gauges on the guitar.

 Generally, alternative tunings benefit from re-stringing of the guitar with string gauges purposefully chosen to optimize particular tunings by using lighter strings for higher-pitched notes (to lower the tension of the strings) and heavier strings for lower-pitched notes (to prevent string buzz and vibration).